rgeo/activerecord-postgis-adapter/README.md

 #### Version 3.x supports ActiveRecord 4.2+

-_It is currently in beta & has known bugs.
-See Issues.
-JRuby is not supported due to AR-JDBC not supporting 4.2 yet._
+_JRuby is not supported due to AR-JDBC not supporting 4.2 yet._

 Requirements: